Kabylia: Ecology

 There are a number of flora and fauna associated with this region.
 Notable is a population of the endangered primate, Barbary macaque, Macaca sylvanus, whose prehistoric range encompassed a much wider span than the present limited populations in Algeria, Morocco and Gibraltar.

 Population

 The area is populated by Kabyles, a Berber ethnic group.
+They speak the Kabyle language, the largest Berber language in Algeria.
+It is spoken by 3 million people and has significant Arabic, French, Latin, Greek, Phoenician and Punic substratum, with Arabic loanwords representing 35% to 46% of the total Kabyle vocabulary.

-They speak the Kabyle variety of Berber.
-Since the Berber Spring in 1980, Kabyles have been at the forefront of the fight for recognition of the Berber language as an official one in Algeria (see Languages of Algeria).
+Since the Berber Spring in 1980, Kabyles have been at the forefront of the fight for recognition of the Berber as an official language in Algeria (see Languages of Algeria).

 Zawiyas

 The Kabylia region is home to dozens of zawiyas affiliated with the Rahmaniyya Sufi brotherhood, including the following: